coderaky/first-pr/CODE_OF_CONDUCT.md

 # Contributor Covenant Code of Conduct

+The code of conduct reviews the repository’s mission and values and ties these ideals to professional behavior standards.
+In many workplaces, codes of conduct become benchmarks of performance.

 ## Our Pledge

 In the interest of fostering an open and welcoming environment, we as